1234atulkashyap/Project/README.md

 # Recent Movies

-A web application developed using React, TypeScript, and Tailwind CSS, featuring user authentication with login and signup functionalities, a responsive dashboard, and toast notifications for user feedback.
+A web application developed using React, Javascript, and Tailwind CSS, shadcn library featuring user authentication with login and signup functionalities, a responsive dashboard, and toast notifications for user feedback.

 ## Table of Contents